coldbrewcoders/styled-groove/readme.md

 #### mediaBreakpoints

 This allows you to override the default media breakpoints.
-You can pass any sizes as long as they pass the following validations:
+You can pass any sizes as long as they respect the following rules:
 1. XL > LG > MD > SM > XS
 2. If mediaStrategy is "up", SM - XS must be 1.
-(This prevents width coverage gaps)
+(This prevents a gap in media prop coverage)
 3. If mediaStrategy is "down", XL - LG must be 1.
-(This prevents width coverage gaps)
+(This prevents a gap in media prop coverage)

 #### ignoreMediaMixins

-When set to true, `styled-groove` will look look for any media props.
-Only set this to false if you know your component will not be using any media props.
+When set to true, `styled-groove` will not look for any media props.
+Only set this to true if you know your component will not be using any media props.
 This will result in a small optimization of render speed.